LlamaramaTeam/Gloopy-Fabric/README.md

 # Gloopy
 Adds the ability to create decorative floating blocks out of blocks normally affected by gravity.
 All the blocks keeps their original properties except being affected by gravity.

+# Content

+## Gloopy Concrete Powder
+If you apply a [Honey Bottle](https://minecraft.fandom.com/wiki/Honey_Bottle) on a [Concrete Powder](https://minecraft.fandom.com/wiki/Concrete_Powder) block, it will show particles.
+Congratulations!
+You now have a gloopy concrete powder block.
+This block, looks the same
+as its normal counterpart, but it isn't affected by gravity.

+*-Oh no!
+I destroyed something because I made a block gloopy!*
+Worry not, because you can un-gloopify a block just by right-clicking it with a [Shovel](https://minecraft.fandom.com/wiki/Shovel).

+Keep in mind, breaking a gloopy block, will waste your honey and give you a normal block in return.
+You need the [Silk Touch enchantment](https://minecraft.fandom.com/wiki/Silk_Touch) in order to get the actual gloopy block.

+---
+Enjoy!

 # Building the mod
 Clone this repository using: